IhorKulinich/trello_crm_table/README.md

 this code of (!)
 GOOGLE APPS SCRIPT (!) web application
 - set webhook to the board, that listen to every action on the board
 - and when it is necessary - react to actions we need updating tables
+- avtomaticaly set custom field item of some fields, if there are key words in the name of the card